 Was an amazing time.
 9 countries, 6 months and 3 people (including our 1 sweet baby).
 We met the Gypsy King in Moldova, became good friends with a poor family in autonomous republic Transnistria, fell in love with Crimean landscape, hated corrupted Russian police, had a good rest in Chechenyan villages in Georgia, melt in Read More

+Our very last day of the trip and she started to walk!
 In this busy time of repacking all our luggage in some small car workshop in Belgrade we didn’t give much attention to Hanna.
 She was playing with toys, boxes, everything she could find around.
 Soon we were supposed to drive to hotel with Read More

 We reached Istanbul and crossed The Bosporus Bridge.
 We saw the sign “Welcome to Europe”.
 So this is the beginning of Europe?
 And in which point of our trip did we leave Europe..?

 Ramazan Bayramı is a three-day Muslim holiday that marks the end of Ramadan, the Islamic holy month of fasting.
 We were lucky enough to spend those days with a truly lovely Turkish family.

 After driving, driving, driving through empty eastern Turkey, we finally arrived to Ankara.
 We decided to take it easy: walking, eating and shopping.
 Completely different from last months.

 Somewhere just before Georgian-Turkish border we realized that we won’t be able to discover much of this huge country.
 Too much time we spend in Caucasus, we have to be back home very soon, and additionally, because of pregnancy, I’m getting more and more tired.